Adele Bloch-Bauer: Biography

 In 1925, Bloch-Bauer died of meningitis.

 Paintings

 Klimt's website says that Bloch-Bauer was his mistress.
 He painted her at least twice.
 The first portrait was a gift to Adele's parents.
-Some artists also think Adele Bloch-Bauer might be the woman in The Kiss and Judith and the Head of Holofernes.
+Some artists also think Adele Bloch-Bauer might be the woman in The Kiss and Judith I.

 Legal case

 During World War II, the Nazis stole Portrait of Adele Bloch-Bauer I from Bloch-Bauer's family.
 It ended up in the Belvedere Gallery.

 In Republic of Austria v.
 Altmann in 2004, Adele Bloch-Bauer's niece, Maria Altmann, tried to get the painting back from the Belvedere Gallery.
 The Supreme Court of the United States said the painting was Altmann's.
 Because Altmann could not pay for insurance and storage, she sold the painting to Ronald Lauder to put in the Neue Gallery in New York City.

 Legacy

 Bloch-Bauer was the subject of the 2009 children's book Adorable Adele by Peter Stephan Jungk.

 In 2016, the city of Vienna named a street, Bloch-Bauer Promenade, after her and her husband.